Introductory Macroeconomics (ECON-101)

 History of Economic Thought I (ECON-401)

 A critical inquiry into the methodological and ideological foundations of modern economics through the study of development of economic thought from the 16th century to the "Keynesian Revolution."
 It is an attempt to understand economic theorizing in response to the existing social conditions, and to become familiar with the foundations of the main strands of contemporary economic thought.
 In a study of mercantilism, classical liberalism, socialism, and institutionalism, the development of the concepts of wealth, value, and distribution and the methodological and ideological vantage points of different schools of thought, and intellectual giants such as Smith, Ricardo, Malthus, Marx, Jevons, Marshall, and Veblen will be examined.
-Prerequisite: 301 or 302.
+Prerequisite: ECON 102 and Junior standing.

 History of Economic Thought II (ECON-402)

 This course will focus on some of the important developments in modern economic thought after the "marginalist revolution" in the late 19th century.
 Topics may include the ideas of John Maynard Keynes and the evolution of contemporary macroeconomics, the socialist calculation debate and the possibility of centrally planned socialism, and contending perspectives about the role of government in the creation and protection of property rights and in the regulation of the macroeconomy.
 The course may also examine the ideas of economists who have criticized the marginalist orientation of economic theory and instead advocated a more social and institutionalist approach to understanding economic phenomena and behavior.
-Prerequisite: 301 or 302.
-(Not offered 2013-2014)
+Prerequisite: ECON 102 and Junior Standing

 Evolution of the Western Economy (ECON-403)

 History and analysis of economic growth and development in the so-called advanced countries, primarily Western Europe and the United States.
 Discussion centers on selected major topics since the rise of market economies with emphasis on the interpretation of these developments in light of contemporary economic theory and modern quantitative evidence.
-Prerequisite: 301 or 302.
+Prerequisite: ECON 102 and Junior standing.

 Financial Instability and Economic Crises (ECON-404)